harperd/machine-learning/notes/6-05-forward-propagation.md

 >
 > then, the dimensions of the $\Theta$ matrix would be $30$ x $21$.

+Bottom line is, the *rows* for the matrix must be equal to the number of activation functions in the previous layer and the number of *columns* must be equal to the number of activation functions in the next layer.

 ## Layer Computation: Activation Function Calculations

 ![Neural Network](../images/neural-network.png)